pketh/pketh.github.io/_posts/2014-04-20-fitness-tracking.md

 I think there's a place for something between the worlds of passive wearable tech and hyper-accurate detailed manual tracking.
 Just like the endless ways to workout, everybody is going to have something that works best for them.

-Fit Report is a purposefully simple tool, because I built it for myself.
+Fit Report is a purposefully simple and unrefined tool, because I built it for myself.
 Also, over-thinking things puts me in a bad mood.

 <img src="/images/github-logo@2x.png" width="24" height="25" class="no-shadow" style="vertical-align: -30%"> [Fit Report on github][github]